What to see in China

-China's attractions are so many and its landscapes so vast, you'll need a lifetime to explore this fascinating and impossibly diverse country.
-That said, the must-see sights are fairly obvious and highly accessible, and, as previously restricted areas open up, the list of world-class attractions keeps growing.
-In addition to big draw cards like the Great Wall, the Xi'an Terracotta Army and the Forbidden City, you get to choose from a huge range of cultural treasures, traditional temples, incredible landscapes, wonderful national parks and interesting festivals.
-It is ideal to pick areas you would like to explore, especially if you are travelling on a budget, because the country's vastness can make travelling from place to place expensive.
+China's attractions are so many, and its landscapes so vast, that travellers will need a lifetime to fully explore this fascinating and impossibly diverse country.
+That said, the must-see sights are fairly obvious and highly accessible and, as previously restricted areas open up, the list of world-class attractions keeps growing.
+In addition to big draw-cards such as the Great Wall, the Xi'an Terracotta Army, and the Forbidden City, travellers can choose from a huge range of cultural treasures, traditional temples, incredible landscapes, national parks, and festivals.
+Travellers should choose areas that they would like to explore wisely, especially if travelling on a budget, because the country's vastness can make travelling from place to place considerably expensive.

-One of the most amazing sights in China is the one you can see in every Chinese city every day: the incredible pace of modernisation reflected in the energy of the people, frenetic urban development, and the relentless embrace of capitalism, with all its virtues and vices.
-These are probably the impressions that leave the deepest mark on visitors to China.
-The contrast between the ancient and the new is intriguing and makes exploring China a joy for both history and culture buffs, and the more new-age tourist interested in technology and development.
+One of the most amazing sights in China can be seen in every Chinese city every day: the incredible pace of modernisation reflected in the energy of the people, frenetic urban development, and the relentless embrace of capitalism, with all its virtues and vices.
+These impressions are likely to leave the deepest mark on visitors to China.
+The contrast between the ancient and the new is intriguing and makes exploring China a joy for both history and culture buffs as well as the more modern tourist interested in technology and development.

 Shanghai Museum